-HOLD-IN-PLACE
+HOLD-IN-PLACE / HOLD (Either Can Be Used)

-Purpose
+Purpose:

-If there is an internal incident or administrative matter such as students fighting in a hallway, a maintenance issue or medical emergency that requires students and staff movement be limited, a "Hold-in-Place" may be initiated.
+To restrict movement of students and staff within the building while dealing with short-term emergencies.
+Examples are, if there is an internal incident or administrative matter such as students fighting in a hallway, a maintenance issue or medical emergency that requires students and staff movement be limited, a "Hold-in-Place / Hold" may be initiated (both can be used).
 This is intended to keep students and staff out of the affected area until the situation can be rectified.